Who takes Business Foundations Courses?

 Students who do not have an undergraduate degree in business from an AACSB-accredited institution start Baylor's MBA program by taking a specific set of classes called Business Foundations.
 Topics in Business Foundations include:

 - financial analysis and accounting information

 - statistical data analysis

 - mathematical models

-Students take IMS in their first semester, earning 12 hours of academic credit.
-Classes in IMS include Accounting, Math for Decision Making, Macroeconomics, Finance and Business Law.
+Students take Business Foundations in their first semester, earning 12 hours of academic credit.
+Classes in Business Foundations include Accounting, Math for Decision Making, Macroeconomics, Finance and Business Law.
 This coursework prepares students who are not familiar with the business concepts described above to be successful in the core curriculum.

 Business Foundations is offered in the summer and fall semesters, so you can choose to enter Baylor's MBA program in either June or August.
-Healthcare students must take IMS in the summer.
+Healthcare students must take Business Foundations in the summer.

-If you already have an undergraduate business degree from an AACSB-accredited institution, you are not required to take IMS.
+If you already have an undergraduate business degree from an AACSB-accredited institution, you are not required to take Business Foundations.
 Start your MBA degree by taking the core courses in either the fall or spring semesters.
 Healthcare students must start in the fall.

 No time will be spent in the core courses on reviewing fundamental business concepts.
-Some MBA candidates with a business degree from an AACSB-accredited school choose to take IMS in order to facilitate a smooth transition into the core curriculum.
+Some MBA candidates with a business degree from an AACSB-accredited school choose to take Business Foundations in order to facilitate a smooth transition into the core curriculum.